Spring in the Rocky Mountains

 Another benefit of visiting in spring is the sense of life and rejuvenation in the park.
-Snow typically starts to melt at high elevation in late-April, causing cascading waterfalls, rushing streams and rivers, and lush flora on the valley floor.
+Snow typically starts to melt at high elevations in late April, causing cascading waterfalls, rushing streams and rivers, and lush flora on the valley floor.
 Spring is also the time of the year when most wildlife are giving birth, so the young and their mothers are often seen in the plains during the spring.

 things to do in spring

-“There is something for everyone in Rocky Mountain National Park” is a phrase that we’ve used a lot, but it couldn’t be more true.
-Especially for visitors in spring.
+“There is something for everyone in Rocky Mountain National Park” is a phrase that we’ve used often.
+It couldn’t be more true for visitors in spring.
 Whether you want to hit the trail on a hike, try snowshoeing, watch the magnificent and abundant wildlife, or just take in the views of a wildflower-speckled meadow; spring is the time for you.
-No matter what interests you, spring is a fantastic time for adventures in Rocky Mountain National Park.
-Below is a list of the most popular activities in spring:
+No matter what interests draw visitors here, spring is a fantastic time for it all in Rocky Mountain National Park.
+Below is a list of popular activities in spring:

 Wildlife Viewing: One of the most popular things to do in Rocky Mountain National Park is wildlife viewing.
-With herds of elk, big horn sheep, mule deer, and more elusive animals like moose, marmots, pikas and otters—it’s easy to get excited about all the wildlife.
-Spring is a fantastic time of year to spot wildlife.
-Most move down to the lower elevations of the plains during fall, winter and spring, before moving up to the alpine in the summer.
+With herds of elk, big horn sheep, mule deer, and more elusive animals like moose, marmots, pikas, and otters—it’s easy to get excited about all the wildlife.
+Spring is a fantastic time to spot wildlife.
+Most move down to the lower elevations of the plains during fall, winter, and spring, before moving up to the alpine in the summer.
 In spring, you are likely to find wildlife grazing on the lush green plants of the lower valleys.
-This is also the time of year when most animals are birthing, so it is common to see elk calves and big horn sheep lambs in areas like Moraine Park and Horseshoe Park.
+This is the time of year when most animals are birthing, so it is common to see elk calves and big-horn sheep lambs in areas like Moraine Park and Horseshoe Park.

 hiking in spring

-However, if you wish to get higher, to elevations above 9,500 feet, there is a great potential for snow-packed trails.
-Route finding skills are essential, and snowshoes, or traction devices are recommended.
-Multiday snowshoe tours are available through April, and snowshoes are available for rental in Estes Park, and Grand Lake.
+However, if you wish to get higher, to elevations above 9,500 feet, there is great potential for snow-packed trails.
+Route-finding skills are essential, and snowshoes or traction devices are recommended.
+Multiday snowshoe tours are available through April, and snowshoes are available for rental in Estes Park and Grand Lake.

 weather in spring

 Spring is a season of unpredictable weather, as well as varying seasons through the different life zones.
-The valleys, at elevations of 8,000 to 9,500 feet, will typically experience spring in late-April, although snow is not uncommon this time of year.
-The subalpine, at elevations of 9,500 to 11,500 feet, typically won’t experience spring until June, and by this time the valleys have began the summer season.
-Rocky Mountain National Park is known for it’s fluctuating weather in spring; ranging from wet and cold, to dry and warm.
-Note that the weather in alpine environments can change rapidly, bringing storms and/or snow without warning; make sure you arrive to the park prepared with layers.
+The valleys, at elevations of 8,000 to 9,500 feet, will typically experience spring in late April, although snow is not uncommon this time of year.
+The subalpine, at elevations of 9,500 to 11,500 feet, typically won’t experience spring until June, and by this time the valleys have begun the summer season.
+Rocky Mountain National Park is known for its fluctuating weather in spring; ranging from wild, wet, and cold, to dusty, dry, and warm.
+Note that the weather in alpine environments can change rapidly, bringing storms and/or snow without warning; make sure you arrive at the park prepared with layers.